geoffroy-serre/airbnb-clone/README.md

+# Project Info

+This project is a clone demo.
+Not a full functionnal clone.
+Search will always give you the same result.
+But the map and pin on it are accurante to the location retrieve (in json file).
+<a href="https://airbnb-clone-tawny.vercel.app/">LIVE DEMO<a/>

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).